Francisco-AnayaPalacios/TFG/README.md

 ---

-📊 Experiments & Evaluation
+## 🔬 Experiments & Evaluation

-To ensure robustness, I developed automated testing scripts to benchmark the SLAM and mapping pipeline under different configurations.
+To ensure robustness, automated testing scripts to benchmark the SLAM and mapping pipeline under different configurations were developped.
 Key experiments included:

 - **Voxelization analysis**: maps were reconstructed using multiple voxel resolutions to evaluate trade-offs between accuracy and computational efficiency.